Alidafh/FYS-STK4155/project1/README.md

 ### TO-DO:
 a) Ordinary least squares on the Franke function
-  - Scale data
+  - [x] Generate data for the franke function
+  - [x] Function to generate Design matrix
-  - Split data into training set and a test set
+  - [x] Split data into training set and a test set
+  - [ ] Scale data
-  - Need function for OLS
+  - [ ] Function for OLS

 b) Bias-variance trade-off and resampling techniques\
 c) Cross-validation as resampling techniques\